San Diego's Housing Crisis

 Permanently affordable housing not only provides close-in homes for these individuals and families, but can stabilize neighborhoods, increase educational attainment for children, improve health, provide an opportunity for wealth accumulation and reduce dependence on public services.

-The San Diego Community Land Trust is a 501(c)(3) non-profit whose mission is to create and preserve affordable ownership homes to working families that earn less than 120 percent ($88,800 in 2015 for a family of four) of the San Diego Area Median Income.
+The San Diego Community Land Trust is a 501(c)(3) non-profit whose mission is to create and preserve affordable ownership homes to working families that earn less than 120 percent of the San Diego Area Median Income.